juanoliveira82/naruto-ps1_translation-english/README.md

 ## Translation project for the game "Naruto Shinobi no Sato no Jintori Kassen"

-The project consists of translating the game texts that are in japanese into english, so it would be easy to understand the game.
+The project consists of translating the game texts that are in Japanese into English, so it would be easy to understand the game.

 I don't know how to rom-hack, so I will only translate the game.

+## How I translate

+I use the psx 1.13 emulator to play the game, so I watch the Japanese symbols that appear on the screens, and I use a virtual Japanese keyboard to write the words, trying to find the symbols that are the same as those that appear in the game.

+Then I translate Japanese words and phrases into English using Google Translate.

 ## Start Menu